 It’s that time of the year again.
 Party season is ramping up, and at the same time we begin to round up the music that’s been sending you into full-blown rave overload over the last 12 months.
+It's time for the definitive rundown of the best tracks of 2018.

-2018 has offered up a lot of dancefloor ammo too.
+2018 has offered up a lot of dance floor ammo too.
 Peggy Gou provided a crossover smash fit for a FIFA soundtrack, disco-infused bangers have appeared ten-fold and Amelie Lens has taken the world by storm.

-For this one, we asked our trusted Mixmag staff members and freelancers from all over the globe to tell us what tracks have had them fist pumping and grinning uncontrollably this year.
+For this one, we asked our trusted Mixmag staff members and freelancers from all over the globe to tell us what tracks had them fist pumping and grinning uncontrollably this year.

 50 'Hal' Tiga & Kolsch (IPSO)